 @brief Callback for the current playback position.

-@param player The player pointer.
+@param player The player instance.

-@param position The current playback position.
+@param position The current playback position in milliseconds.

 */